 - Know when to stop – it’s important to know your limits, especially when it comes to alcohol.
 Drinking too much will not only hurt your head, it will hurt your bank account.
 Know when you’ve had enough and then swap to water or soft drinks, or grab a few in between rounds.
 This will also allow you to save some money on the giant kebab your friends will get at the end of the night.

 - Hang out with friends who have similar lifestyles – it’s always nice to be able to relate to the people you spend your time with.
 Maybe they’re students too, or full-time workers, or just broke like you, surround yourself with familiarity.
 If your friends are complete opposites then that’s okay!
-Just be honest with them about your financial situation to avoid be pushed to do things you can’t afford.
+Just be honest with them about your financial situation to avoid be pushed to do things you can’t afford, and get help with any student debts.
 Chances are, they’ll appreciate the cheap hangs.

 - Take public transport – even if you’re only going 15 minutes down the road, try and take public transport, carpool, or even walk as much as you can.
 Getting a $15 Uber every weekend may not seem like a lot at the time but it adds up.
 Jump on the bus, carpool with other friends, or get your walking shoes on and you’ll be saving money every time.